theray1/Isabelle-Notebook/README.md

 If you want to contact me, or have any questions regarding the way Isabelle's notebook works, here's my discord tag : theray1#3107

-Finally, thank you to those who whill be using and contributing to the Isabelle's notebook.
+Finally, thank you to those who will be using and contributing to the Isabelle's notebook.